 Investment analysis is the practice of comparing the costs and benefits of an investment to determine whether or not it is profitable.
-This study considers Southwestern as an investment from the perspectives of students, taxpayers, and society.
+This study considers Oregon's Community Colleges as an investment from the perspectives of students, taxpayers, and society.